yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Denmark            |     1| Copenhagen    | Danish           |
 | Vatican City State |     0| Vatican       | Vatican          |

-I found a dataframe with extra three columns, which includes NATO, capital city of the country and primary language spoken in a country.
+I found a dataframe with other three columns, which includes NATO, capital city of the country and primary language spoken in a country.

 #### left\_join